fals3bool/fals3bool/README.md

 ------------

 More about me:
-- :tired_face: I'm currently trying to pass the exams but also learning LWJGL and would like to learn more languajes.
+- :tired_face: I'm currently trying to pass the exams but also learning LWJGL, some frameworks like Spring & Assembly.
 - :coffee: Love coffee.
 - :sunrise_over_mountains: My favorite place: [Plazoleta Doña Catalina de la Vega](https://goo.gl/maps/sp7PmeRoAqiWfFcR7 "Plazoleta Doña Catalina de la Vega")